github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api.md

         image: ghcr.io/example/image_name:tag
 ```

 Alternatively, you can write your own action to perform these steps. {% data variables.product.product_name %} maintains the [Dependency Submission Toolkit](https://github.com/github/dependency-submission-toolkit), a TypeScript library to help you write an action to perform these steps.
-For more information about writing an action, see "[Creating actions](/actions/creating-actions)".
+For more information about writing an action, see "[Creating actions](/actions/creating-actions)". todo ensure that this repo will be public, or else delete this link. todo is "maintains" too strong a word?

 todo link to starter workflows once available